Samagra-Development/Samagra-Website/src/pages/our-team/index.md

     image: /img/kishan.jpg
     bio: >-
       Kishan Agarwal holds an MBA degree from the Indian Institute of Management Bangalore and a B.Tech. degree in Civil Engineering from the NIT, Arunachal Pradesh.
-Prior to joining Samagra, Kishan worked at Power Grid Corporation of India Limited, where he played a crucial role in providing consistent energy to 60,000 families in North East India, primarily Assam.
+Prior to joining Samagra, Kishan worked at Power Grid Corporation of India Limited, where he played a crucial role in providing consistent energy to 60,000 families in north-east India, primarily Assam.